pydantic/logfire/docs/guides/advanced/data_querying_api.md

-In addition to [write tokens](./creating_write_tokens.md), Logfire also supports **read tokens**.
-A read token allows you to query data from your Logfire project using our API.
+Logfire provides a web API for programmatically running arbitrary SQL queries against the data in your Logfire projects.
+This API can be used to retrieve data for export, analysis, or integration with other tools, allowing you to leverage your data in a variety of ways.

+The API is available at `https://logfire-api.pydantic.dev/v1/query` and requires a **read token** for authentication.
+Read tokens can be generated from the Logfire web interface and provide secure access to your data.

+The API can return data in various formats, including JSON, Apache Arrow, and CSV, to suit your needs.
+See [here](#additional-configuration) for more details.

-## What are Read Tokens?
+## How to Create a Read Token

-Read tokens provide secure, programmatic access to the data in your Logfire project.
-They can be used to run arbitrary SQL queries against your data, offering flexibility and power for data analysis and integration with other tools.

 If you've set up Logfire following the [first steps guide](../first_steps/index.md), you can generate read tokens from the Logfire web interface to start querying your data.

-## How to Create a Read Token

 1. Open the **Logfire** web interface at [logfire.pydantic.dev](https://logfire.pydantic.dev).
 2. Select your project from the **Projects** section on the left-hand side of the page.